-- The lender looks at a variety of factors (such as your credit history, income and amount borrowed) and then uses that information to set interest rates and terms for the loan.
+- The lender assesses various factors, such as your credit history, income, and loan amount, to determine the interest rates and terms for the loan.

-An installment loan is in contrast to another common type of debt, which is revolving credit.
-With revolving credit, you have a certain credit limit.
-You can borrow against it and pay it back in a revolving fashion, sometimes owing more and sometimes owing less.
-Common examples of revolving credit include credit cards and home equity lines of credit.
+It’s important to note that an installment loan stands in contrast to another common type of debt known as revolving credit.
+In the case of revolving credit, you are assigned a specific credit limit that allows you to borrow against it and repay it in a revolving manner.
+This often results in fluctuating balances, where you may owe more or less over time.
+Examples of revolving credit include credit cards and home equity lines of credit.

 What Can You Use an Installment Loan for?